 Condos have boards of elected officials that include a president, secretary, vice president, and treasurer.
 A condo board is in charge of the condo’s management and governance.
 Your condo board will establish policies for the condominium association and make major decisions.

-7. How Much Power Does the HOA Have?
+7. How Much Power Does the COA Have?

-Your HOA has quite a bit of power.
+Your COA has quite a bit of power.
 The association may be able to choose what plants you can grow, what color you can paint your house, and whether you can rent out your condo.
-Be sure to review the documents for your HOA to determine what power lies with the HOA and what decisions you can make without needing approval.
+Be sure to review the documents for your COA to determine what power lies with the COA and what decisions you can make without needing approval.

-8. Can You Sue the HOA for Not Enforcing Rules?
+8. Can You Sue the COA for Not Enforcing Rules?

 9. What Is the Difference Between a Law and a Bylaw?

-Laws are created by the state legislatures, U.S. Congress, and enforced by the courts as well as the executive branches of the government.
-Bylaws are a contract-type document that is adopted by the creator of a condominium and/or the condominium association, which functions as a set of rules specific to that condominium only.
+Laws are created by the state legislatures or the U.S. Congress, and enforced by the courts as well as the executive branches of the government.
+Bylaws are the terms of a contract-type document that is adopted by the creator of a condominium and/or the condominium association, which functions as a set of rules specific to that condominium only.
 Massachusetts law states that condominium unit owners take their units subject to the rules of the condominium, including its bylaws.

-An HOA consists of property owners living in a specific condominium, and the HOA maintains common areas and ensures building restrictions are enforced.
-An HOA’s obligations tend to include:
+A COA consists of property owners living in a specific condominium, and the COA maintains common areas and ensures building restrictions are enforced.
+A COA’s obligations tend to include:

 - Performing duties reasonably and fairly.